Flight Angels: Production

 The use of American Airlines Douglas Sleeper Transport, the initial variant of the ubiquitous Douglas DC-3 airliner, that had accommodations for 24 passengers during day and fitted out with 16 sleeper berths in the cabin for night, gave an air of authenticity to the film.

 Principal photography consisting of aerial shots and exteriors took place at Burbank Airport, California.
-Although a mix of studio mock-ups, real aircraft and model work was used effectively, the stock footage of DC-3s at the beginning of the film led to "Flagship Illinois" becoming "Flagship Tennessee" as the airliner begins to taxi from the gate and then becomes the "Flagship Illinois" again as passengers are leaving after a bumpy landing, necessitated by the birth on board of a baby.
+Although a mix of studio mock-ups, real aircraft and model work was used effectively, the stock footage of DC-3s at the beginning of the film led to Flagship Illinois becoming Flagship Tennessee as the airliner begins to taxi from the gate and then becomes the Flagship Illinois again as passengers are leaving after a bumpy landing, necessitated by the birth of a baby on board.

-The cast was made up of a large group of both rising and falling stars that were not typical of a lesser film.
-While filming Flight Angels in 1940, Wayne Morris became interested in flying and became a Naval Aviator.
+The cast was made up of a large group of both rising and falling stars who were not typical of a lesser film.
+While filming Flight Angels in 1940, Wayne Morris became interested in flying and became a naval aviator.
 When war was imminent, Morris joined the Naval Reserve and became a Navy flier in 1942, leaving his film career behind for the duration of the war.
 Flying the Grumman F6F Hellcat off the aircraft carrier USS Essex, Morris shot down seven Japanese aircraft and contributed to the sinking of five ships.